Nie-Mand/formationapp/README.md

 npm run generate route myRoute /my-route
 ```

-> This will create a route file, and a controller, then adds the route to express
-> if the backslache is not provided, it'll be added automatically so **npm run generate route myRoute my-route** is also valid
+> This will create a route file, and a controller, then adds the route to express.
+If the backslache is not provided, it'll be added automatically so **npm run generate route myRoute my-route** is also valid

 ## Create A MongoDB Model Called myModel